-A review of local surficial geology maps provided by the Department of Energy, Mines and Resources Canada suggest that the site's subsurface conditions consist of bedrock.
-The bedrock can be classified as "Ottawa Formation"; consisting of limestone with some shaly partings.
+A review of local surficial geology maps provided by the Department of Energy, Mines and Resources Canada suggest that the surficial geology for this area is Ottawa Formation Bedrock, consisting of limestone with shaly partings.

 The subsurface conditions encountered in the boreholes were classified based on visual and tactile examination of the materials recovered from the boreholes.
 The soil descriptions presented in this report are based on commonly accepted methods of classification and identification employed in geotechnical practice.
 Classification and identification of soil were conducted according to the procedure ASTM D2487 and judgement, and LRL does not guarantee descriptions as exact, but infers accuracy to the extent that is common in current geotechnical practice.